root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 +            ROOT Type Checksum (if flag 0x04 is set)           + +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The block of integers is followed by a list of strings:

-- String: field name
-- String: type name
-- String: type alias
-- String: field description

 The order of fields matters: every field gets an implicit field ID
 which is equal the zero-based index of the field in the serialized list;